mcm223/dwa15-spring2018/laravel/foobooks-week-13a.md

 # Foobooks: One to Many

-The following is a __rough outline__ of some of the modifications I'll make to Foobooks during Week 13.
+The following is a __rough outline__ of the modifications I'll make to Foobooks during Week 13's lectures.

 __This should not be considered a stand-alone document; for full details please refer to the lecture video and the Foobooks code source.__

 ## Author dropdown
 To associate Authors with Books we'll use a dropdown filled with authors.
-We'll start by showing this in the *Add* feature, and later add it to the *Edit* feature.
+I'll start by showing this in the *Add a book* feature, and later add it to the *Edit a book* feature.

 To make this happen, we first need an __array of authors__ where the key is the author `id` and the value is the author `name`.